Khtsisi John the Baptist church: History

 from the south and from the west.
 There is only one window on the west, south and eastern walls.
-There are three arches on the eastern facade, the middle arch is taller then other arches.
+There are three arches on the eastern facade, the middle arch is taller than other arches.
 The same thing happens on the north and west facades.

 In 2006, Khtsisi John the Baptist church was indicated as a National Cultural Monuments of Georgia.